pomeslab/SharedCode/Trajectory_Magic_Number_Core_Failure_Fix/README.md

 ## Changelog:
 -- 01/23/2018 --

-Restructured the code.
+1. Restructured the code.

-Allowed B and E selections to be repeated consecutively.
+2. Allowed B and E selections to be repeated consecutively.

-Changed some prompts.
+3. Changed some prompts.

-Added integer check for count number.
+4. Added integer check for count number.

-Added a reset feature.
+5. Added a reset feature.

+-- 01/24/2018 -- Richard Banh
+1. Included code to output ALL errors to a file and detect any magic number or core dump errors that occur.
+This is then used to provide the user recommendations on the next step.
+2. Added autorun function (provide timestep length and final end time)

 #### Written by: Richard Banh on January 16, 2018